TheSethRose/X-Pilot/docs/tweepy-v2-authentication-guide.md

     access_token_secret="YOUR_ACCESS_TOKEN_SECRET"
 )

-# Test by posting a tweet
+# Test by posting a post
-response = client.create_tweet(text="Testing 𝕏 API v2 with OAuth 1.0a!")
+response = client.create_post(text="Testing 𝕏 API v2 with OAuth 1.0a!")
-print(f"Tweet posted with ID: {response.data['id']}")
+print(f"Post posted with ID: {response.data['id']}")
 ```

 ### Capabilities

 With OAuth 1.0a authentication, you can:
 - Perform all read operations
-- Post tweets
+- Post posts
-- Delete tweets
+- Delete posts
-- Like, retweet, and bookmark tweets
+- Like, repost, and bookmark posts
 - Follow and unfollow users
 - Create and manage lists
 - Send direct messages